isaguimet/CPSC481-TeamT/README.md

 ## Welcome to Team T's Repository!
 ### Stage Five:

-For this stage five we will:
+For this stage five:
+- Added two more additional tasks
-- Refine our high-fidelity prototoype using Adobe XD
+- Refined our high-fidelity prototoype using Adobe XD
-- Prepare a demo of our final Hi-Fi Prototype demo
+- Prepared a demo of our final High Fidelity Prototype
-- Prepare our final User Centered Design report
+- Prepared our final User Centered Design report

-We will upload these documents into this stageFive branch as we finish our deliverables.
+This stageFive branch contains our report.
+Our portfolio contains the report as well as the demo.

 Here is the link to our portfolio: https://gbondad.github.io/481portfolio/index.html